Myer

-Myer (stylised MYER) is an Australian mid-range to upscale department store chain.
+Myer (stylised MYER) is an Australian mid-range to upscale department store.
 It trades in all Australian states and one of Australia's two self-governing territories.
-Myer retails a broad range of products across women's, men's, and children's clothing, footwear and accessories; cosmetics and fragrance; homewares; electrical; connected home; furniture; toys; books and stationery; food and confectionery; and travel goods.
+Myer retails a broad range of products across women's, men's, and children's clothing, as well as footwear and accessories, cosmetics and fragrance, homewares, electrical, connected home, furniture, toys, books and stationery, food and confectionery, and travel goods.

 Myer's primary department store rival is David Jones.
-Myer has long been Australia's largest department store by revenue and store count.

-Myer's current brand ambassadors are Elyse Knowles, who was signed in 2018, and Kris Smith.
-In 2019, Myer engaged Australian actress Asher Keddie as the brand's 'Style Ambassador', and Western Australian Indigenous model Sarsha Chisholm as the brand's 'Youth Ambassador'.
-The department store also engages a number of other personalities, including Rachael Finch, as 'fashion ambassadors'.
+The Myer Group also comprises the fashion brands Sass & Bide, Marcs, David Lawrence, Just Jeans, Jay Jays, Jacqui E, Portmans and Dotti.

 Australian model, and Miss Universe 2004, Jennifer Hawkins was the long-serving 'face of Myer' for 12 years, until her departure from the role in 2018.

 History

 Early history

-The Myer retail group was started by Sidney Myer, who migrated from Russia to Melbourne in 1899 after the height of Victoria's gold rush, with very little money and little knowledge of English to join his elder brother, Elcon Myer (1875–1938), who had left Russia two years earlier.
+The Myer retail group was founded by Sidney Myer, who migrated from Belarus to Melbourne in 1899 after the height of Victoria's gold rush, with very little money and little knowledge of English to join his elder brother, Elcon Myer (1875–1938), who had left Russia two years earlier.
 They opened the first Myer store in Bendigo in 1900.
 After prospering, they opened a second store in Bendigo in 1908.

 In 1911, Myer purchased the business of Wright and Neil, Drapers, in Bourke Street, Melbourne, near the General Post Office, and a new building was completed and opened in 1914.
 From this base, Myer built Australia's largest chain of department stores, and the only chain with stores in all Australian states.

 In 1918, the Doveton woollen mills at Ballarat were purchased, and in 1921 a new building fronting Post Office Place was added at Melbourne and in the following years Myer purchased adjoining properties, eventually building a store known as the Myer Emporium.
 The 1914 building had been designed by architects HW & FB Tompkins, who went on to design all the extensions over the next 20 years.
 The Myer store expanded to Lonsdale Street in the 1920s, and the Bourke Street frontage was expanded and rebuilt in 1933.